Atticus29/dataJitsu/bugs.md

 # Known issues
-- [ ] Clicking on add item in the middle categoryWithItem groups creates additional add category buttons
+- [ ] When you add a new item when there's already a blank one, it suddenly makes that blank one required
 - [ ] Adding the collection to the database adds it twice

 - [ ] Leaving item from previous category blank and then you click new category, the item becomes required